syncfusion-content/uwp-docs/uwp/Pivot-Chart/OLAP/Drill-Operation.md

 **Drill replace**

-The SfPivotChart supports the drill replace type, in which the control is tend to display only the immediate child members and ancestors on the drill-down.
-The following code snippet and screenshot illustrate how the elements are drilled in the drill member type.
+The SfPivotChart supports the drill replace type, in which the control tends to display only the immediate child members and ancestors on drill-down.
+The following code snippet and screenshot illustrate how the elements are drilled in the drill replace type.

 {% tabs %}